 We are also subject to Section 17-1286 et seq. of the KGCC, which provides that, subject to certain exceptions, any person or group must obtain stockholder approval before acquiring any share of stock of a Kansas corporation such as us if, after the acquisition, that person or group would trigger a specified level of voting power, beginning at 20%, as set forth in the statute.
 If the acquiring person fails to obtain such stockholder approval, the acquired shares lose their voting rights.
-These voting rights may be retained or restored only if the statutory disclosure requirements are met and the approval of both a majority of the outstanding voting stock excluding "interested shares" (generally, shares owned by the acquiring person or group, the corporation's directors who are also its employees, and the corporation's officers) is secured.
+These voting rights may be retained or restored only if the statutory disclosure requirements are met and the approval of both a majority of the outstanding voting stock and a majority of the outstanding voting stock excluding "interested shares†(generally, shares owned by the acquiring person or group, the corporation's directors who are also its employees, and the corporation's officers) is secured.